 Though a bit more costly than the Snapseed, the price, compared to Adobe’s other singular applications, is relatively cheap, especially if you only need to work off a mobile device.
 Lightroom is far more suitable an option for all aspects of photography.

 Snapseed is a free-to-use software that can be used for personal or professional usage.

-Snapseed once sold a desktop version of the program but it only exists on mobile devices with either iOS or Android systems.
+Snapseed once sold a desktop version of the program but currently, it only exists on mobile devices with either iOS or Android systems.

 Lightroom can only be purchased with a monthly or annual subscription plan.
 The plan will cost you $9.99/monthly for either the solo application or the Photography Plan that includes Lightroom Classic and Photoshop.